Problem · Cross-border leadership

 Frequently asked.

 Structure.
-A capable European CMO with no US-residency time, no US peer relationships, and no US trade-press relationships is being asked to read a market they have no signal from.
+A capable European CMO with no US-residency time, no US peer relationships, and no US trade-press relationships is being asked to evaluate a market they have no signal from.
 The personal capability is not the variable.
 The distance is.

 The home CMO can own brand architecture, global category claim, budget allocation, and the rebuild specification.
-The home CMO cannot own daily US sales-call reading, US conference choices, US trade-press relationships, and the US-side hire decisions.
+The home CMO cannot own daily US sales-call evaluation, US conference choices, US trade-press relationships, and the US-side hire decisions.
 The split is not seniority, it is signal.

 What this work does not include.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry